agilogy/agilogy-blog/_drafts/pbt-shrinking-part2.md

 ### Automatic shrinking function derivation

 Our shrinking functions heaven would be to automatically derive the shrinking functions our types need.
 For that we need a generic algorithm that is capable of returning a shrinking function for a given type (spoiler, it will take other shrinking functions as inputs).
 On top of that, some black magic may prove useful; something that, given the type we want to shrink (e.g. `ItemSearchCriteria`) automatically invokes such function and returns the shrink function.
-That could be based on introspection, macros... or some monads, as we will see in the (hopefully near) future.
+That could be based on introspection, macros...
+But my doctor says I'm not allowed to use black magic while programming; I seem to be allergic.
+So I prefer to compose generators using monads and have the shrinking function derived for me, as I'll show in the (hopefully near) future.

 ## Conclusions